Dutch Wonderland

 Dutch Wonderland is a 48 acre theme park just east of Lancaster, Pennsylvania in East Lampeter Township, appealing primarily to families with small children.

-The park's theme is a "Kingdom for Kids."
-The entrance to the park has a stone imitation castle façade, which was built by Earl Clark, a potato farmer, before he opened the park in 1963.
+The park's theme is a "Kingdom for Kids".
+Its entrance has a stone imitation castle façade, which was built by Earl Clark, a potato farmer, before he opened the park in 1963.

+Overview

+The park has 32 rides, plus a tropical-themed interactive water play area called Duke's Lagoon.
+It also has an extended season, open for "Happy Hauntings" and "Dutch Winter Wonderland" events for Halloween and Christmas.
+The park is part of a larger area in Lancaster zoned for entertainment, dining, lodging, and conferences.

 The Clark family sold Dutch Wonderland in 2001 to Hershey Entertainment and Resorts Company.
-They also operate Wonderland Mini-Golf (former Wonderland Cinema; demolished in 2015) and Old Mill Stream Campground at the same location, as well as the Gift Shop at Kitchen Kettle Village in nearby Intercourse, Pennsylvania.
+They also operate Old Mill Stream Campground at the same location, as well as the Gift Shop at Kitchen Kettle Village in nearby Intercourse, Pennsylvania.

+Next to the park, they used to operate Wonderland Mini-Golf and Wonderland Cinema, which were demolished to make room for parking in 2014 and 2015, respectively.
 On November 12, 2010, Hershey Entertainment announced that they sold Dutch Wonderland to Palace Entertainment.

-The park has 32 rides, plus a tropical-themed interactive water play area called Duke's Lagoon.
-The park also has an extended season, open for "Happy Hauntings" and "Dutch Winter Wonderland" events for Halloween and Christmas.
-The park is part of a larger area in Lancaster zoned for entertainment, dining, lodging, and conferences.
+In early 2025, the park was sold to Herschend.

 Attractions

 Dutch Wonderland features 32 rides, a water park called Duke's Lagoon (named for a purple dragon costumed character), along with shows and games for children.
 In addition to Duke the Dragon, the park also features costumed characters Princess Brooke, Merlin the Wizard and Sir Brandon, the Knight of Safety.

-A five-acre island at the back of the park, "Exploration Island", includes a Prehistoric Path featuring more than 15 animatronic dinosaurs.
-The island is viewable from the gondola ride.
+A five-acre island at the back of the park, "Exploration Island", includes a Prehistoric Path featuring more than 20 animatronic dinosaurs, the Turnpike, and Gondola Cruise.